Dr Edward Kessler MBE

 Affiliated Lecturer, Faculty of Divinity, University of Cambridge

-He is an Affiliated Lecturer at the Faculty of Divinity and much of his academic work has been examining Scripture and exploring the significance for Jewish-Christian relations of sharing a sacred text.
+As a Principal of the Cambridge Theological Federation, and Affiliated Lecturer at the Faculty of Divinity, much of his academic work has been examining Scripture and exploring the significance for Jewish-Christian relations of sharing a sacred text.
 He has identified a common exegetical tradition, especially in the formative centuries.
 More recently his writings have focused on the encounter with Islam and contemporary relations between the three Abrahamic faiths.
 Kessler proposes approaches for managing difference, which he argues is vital in forming a positive identity as well as sustaining communities.

 St Edmund's College

-As well as being a member of the College Council (2013), Kessler is also a member of the following College Committees: Board of Discipline, Faraday, Von Hugel and Woolf institute's.
-He has organised a number of high profile visits to the College including lectures by Cardinal Nichols, the former Chief Rabbi, Lord Sacks and Simon Schama as well as introducing a number of Visiting Fellows and hosting conferences.
+As well as being a member of the College Governing Body, Kessler is also a member of the following College Committees: Board of Discipline, Faraday, Von Hugel and Woolf Institute.
+He was member of Council from 2010-16 and has organised a number of high profile visits to the College including lectures by Cardinal Vincent Nichols, Cardinal Kurt Koch, the former Chief Rabbi, Lord Sacks and Simon Schama as well as introducing a number of Visiting Fellows, Researchers and hosting conferences.

 - Books and Edited Volumes